DGMarkel/DGMarkel.github.io/_posts/2018-11-07-javascript_basics_hoisting_scope_and_context.markdown

 # Scope

 The scope of a variable refers to where it is defined within Javacript code.
-There are three types of scoping in Javascript.
+There are three types of scoping in Javascript: global, function, and block scope.

 **Global Scope**